YumaWorks/yangpp/docs/source/yangpp/yangpp-classes.rst

        // no virtual sections in this class makes it a concrete class

-       // a concrete definition for each 'vitual' definition is expected.
+       // a concrete definition for each 'virtual' definition is expected.
        // if missing then a deviate (not-supported) is implied action example-reset {
          input {